 In order to activate and draw the linea alba to a more "closed" or "taut" position postpartum you need to learn to activate your deepest core muscles - transverse abdominis.

 What about the glutes?
-How do they tie in with back pain?
+How do they tie in to lower back pain?

 Without strong glutes to support your leg and hip position, your back will get cranky!
 Your glutes are responsible for controlling and stabilising your hip and pelvis as well as movement of your leg (a.k.a they are working hard!).
 During pregnancy - there is a LOT more going on in your pelvis so your glutes are often working EXTRA hard!